-Physician, Physician Assistant, and Advanced Practice Registered Nurse Services
+Physician and Advanced Practice Registered Nurse Services

-Services you receive from a physician, physician assistant (PA) or an advanced practice registered nurse (APRN) in the provider's office or at the hospital are generally covered if they are medically necessary for diagnosing and treating an illness or injury.
+Services you receive from a physician or an advanced practice registered nurse (APRN) in the provider's office or at the hospital are generally covered if they are medically necessary for diagnosing and treating an illness or injury.
 If your provider sends you to another provider or specialist, Medicaid may also pay for those procedures.